 Recently, we’ve seen a string of sitcom reboots that have been quite successful, including Netflix’s Fuller House and NBC’s Will & Grace.
-So there’s reason to believe this one will hit those same notes, and if so, it could theoretically continue beyond the current nine-episode run.
+So there’s reason to believe this one will be just as big of a hit, and if so, it could theoretically continue beyond the current nine-episode run.
 You can read more information about the Roseanne reboot here.

 Next: This brand new comic book show is set in the Marvel Cinematic Universe.

 6. Cloak & Dagger

 Marvel has had mixed successes with their TV shows as of late.
 Agents of S.H.I.E.L.D. was generally not well-received when it premiered, although it has improved since then, but Inhumans received almost universally negative reactions.
 On Netflix, shows like Daredevil and Jessica Jones have triumphed, but Iron Fist and The Defenders stumbled.